Joseph Jarabak: Career

 From 1943 to 1947, he was an assistant teacher in anatomy at Northwestern University.
 In 1953, he received his PhD degree in orthodontics and anatomy at Northwestern.
 He then became chair of the orthodontics department at the Loyola Dental School.
 He published his textbook called Technique and Treatment with the Light-Wire Appliance.
 He gave many lectures and seminars in this light-wire appliances.
-Later in his career, he taught with T. M. Graber at University of Chicago.
+Later in his career, he taught with T. M. Graber at the University of Chicago.

 Jarabak also developed of what is called Jarabak Cephalometric Analysis to be used for diagnosis and treatment planning in orthodontics.